Menu

 By: Jenna

-Last Updated: 16/06/2021
+Last Updated: 20/08/2024

 What a trip you had!
 How would you describe Lofoten?

 Petra: Beautiful islands with a history that revolves around fish.
-I would also describe it as having a dramatic landscape, laid back atmosphere, and small villages with mostly red "Rorbuer" or fisherman cabins that really take you back in time.
+I would also describe it as having a dramatic landscape, laid back atmosphere, and small villages with mostly red "rorbuer" or fisherman cabins that really take you back in time.

-View over Svolvær, Lofoten in northern Norway
+Svolvær, Lofoten Islands, Northern Norway

 What were some highlights of your recent trip?

 Petra: I enjoyed relaxing in a fisherman's cabin with a cup of coffee, and the drive from Svolvær to Reine.
-I also really loved a cafe in Henningsvær called Lysstøperiet, which is a really nice and local coffeeshop where you can get the best Norwegian cinnamon buns that I have ever tried and you can buy candles that are made on the spot.
-We also visited Lofoten's oldest fishing village called Nusfjord which is now a living museum.
+I also loved a local café in Henningsvær called Lysstøperiet, where you can get the best Norwegian cinnamon buns that I have ever tried.
+You can also buy candles that are made on the spot.

-Nordic Visitor staff in Lofoten Islands, Norway
+Kvalvika beach in the Lofoten Islands, Norway

 Petra: Yes, if the conditions are right.
-For northern lights you will need darkness, clear skies, solar activity and extreme northern latitude.
-During the winter months, Lofoten has two of these elements which are darkness and northern latitude.
-Then we need to cross our fingers for clear skies and solar activity.
-The northern lights season in Lofoten is from early fall to mid April.
-Even if you do not see the northern lights while you are there I am sure you will leave with a smile and good memories because the experience of being there is simply enough and the northern lights are just a BIG plus to this adventure.
+To see the aurora borealis you'll need darkness, clear skies, solar activity and extreme northern latitude.
+During the winter months, Lofoten has two of these elements – darkness and a northern latitude.
+Then we need to cross our fingers for clear skies and solar activity on a northern lights tour.

 What are some outdoor activities to do in Lofoten?

-Petra: Rib boat safari, hiking, kayaking, bird watching, horseback riding, biking, skiing, museums, fishing and much more.
+Petra: RIB boat safari, hiking, kayaking, bird watching, horseback riding, biking, skiing, museums, fishing and much more.

 Which activity or sight did you like best?